I've been a film buff since childhood, and I love writing about and reviewing my favorites.

 Directed by Ronny Yu.

-In 1993, I sat hunched in a movie theater seat at an opening night screening of Jason Goes to Hell: The Final Friday, the ninth and supposedly "last" installment of the long running Friday the 13th series.
-The F13 franchise had recently moved from Paramount Studios, who'd released the first eight installments, to New Line Cinema - the home of Freddy Krueger and the Nightmare on Elm Street saga, and rumors had been flying that Jason Voorhees and Freddy Krueger would finally come face to face in Jason Goes to Hell, since both characters now "lived" under the same corporate roof.
+In 1993, I sat hunched in a movie theater seat at an opening night screening of Jason Goes to Hell: The Final Friday, the ninth and supposedly "last" installment of the long-running Friday the 13th series.
+The F13 franchise had recently moved from Paramount Studios to New Line Cinema, the home of Freddy Krueger's Nightmare on Elm Street saga, and rumors had been flying that Jason Voorhees and Freddy Krueger would finally come face to face in Jason Goes to Hell, since both characters now "lived" under the same corporate roof.

 However, the fanboys who bought a ticket hoping for a meeting between Jason and Freddy were thrown a bone in the film's climactic scene, which made sitting through the prior 90+ minutes of nonsense totally worth it.

 Naturally, the theater went completely INSANE.
-Everyone seemed sure the scene indicated that a Freddy/Jason crossover film was in the works.
+Everyone was sure that this scene meant that a Freddy/Jason crossover film was in the works.
 Thus, horror fandom waited...and waited... and waited...

-It took nearly ten years and countless rewrites before finally rising out of Development Hell, but in 2003 Jason and Freddy finally went toe-to-toe in the title bout that everybody had been screaming to see.
-Hong Kong action filmmaker Ronny Yu seemed like the perfect choice to direct this clash of the titans, because he'd already breathed new life into one out-of-gas horror franchise—Bride of Chucky, the fourth film in the Child's Play saga, had been an unexpected hit in 1997.
+After nearly ten years in Development Hell, Jason and Freddy finally went toe-to-toe in 2003 in the title bout that everybody had been screaming to see.
+Hong Kong action filmmaker Ronny Yu seemed like the perfect choice to direct this clash of terror titans, since he'd already breathed new life into one out-of-gas horror franchise via Bride of Chucky, the fourth film in the Child's Play saga, which had become a surprise hit in 1997.

 Caught in the middle of all this supernatural nonsense, of course, is the usual assortment of attractive twenty-somethings, headlined by Jason Ritter (son of the late John Ritter) and Monica Keena.
-Former Destiny's Child member Kelly Rowland is also on board as Keena's sassy best friend for some reason; why she chose this particular vehicle as her big time Hollywood debut remains a mystery.
-(I guess the better scripts were all going to her pal Beyonce.)
-The script tries to give Keena and Ritter's characters some doomed-romance back story, but let's be honest, nobody is watching this movie to see these two work through their issues and get back together.
+Former Destiny's Child member Kelly Rowland is also on board as Keena's sassy best friend; why she chose this particular vehicle as her big-time Hollywood debut remains a mystery.
+(I guess her pal Beyonce was getting all the good scripts.)
+The movie tries to give Keena and Ritter's characters some doomed-romance back story, but let's be honest, nobody is watching this flick to see these two work through their issues and get back together.
 They, and the rest of the cast, are merely there to provide cannon fodder for the two terror titans.
 Freddy and Jason are the stars of the show and when the two finally go at it amidst the fiery ruins of Camp Crystal Lake in the film's last quarter, I doubt that even the most hardened gorehound would be disappointed with the mayhem that follows.

 Spineshank - "The Beginning Of The End"